garlicG/CUT-IN-material/README.md

  * The date changed
  * Indicated low battery condition

 If you have made an Material app , please message me.
-CutIn Manager have own random advertising area for CutIn Materials.
+CutIn Manager has own random advertising area for CutIn Materials.
 It is free and will promote your apps.

 GarlicG : garlicg@gmail.com